NightB1ade/RolePlayingGames/Shadowrun/5e/ShadowrunUK/AdventureLog/PuttingOnAShow.md

 <!-- -->

-- Before the film's release in 1 month on 02/04/2076 (Thursday)
+- Before the film’s release in 1 month on 02/04/2076 (Thursday)

 Ideas:
 - Where?
 Schedule, Security Detail, Location